WebOrigami/docs/src/pika/intro.md

 More specifically, pika is designed to work with _explorable graphs_: a graph that can tell you what's in it, and can be either synchronous or asynchronous.
 Many common data structures can be represented as explorable graphs.

+The YAML data format shown above can be easier for people to read than formats like JSON.
+If you prefer, you can just as easily use the ubiquitous JSON format.

-pika natively understands several types of explorable graphs:
+pika itself natively understands several types of explorable graphs:

 - JSON
 - YAML